Completing Your Initial Audit

 Access to the Media Intelligence Center

 Access to the Media Intelligence Center is a unique member benefit.
 It provides access to a wide range of customizable AAM data and reports for members.
 You need a user name and password to access the Media Intelligence Center.
 Upon the release of your audit report, you will receive a letter from our marketing and sales department with information about your membership, as well as your user name and password to access the Media Intelligence Center.
 You may also purchase additional data access.
-More information is available in product catalog.

 Upon submitting your application for AAM membership, you will be quoted an estimate determined by our marketing/auditing department for the fees needed for completion of your initial audit.
 This deposit must be paid in full prior to the beginning of any audit work.